Jean-Lionel/craftableApp/README.md

 <h2>It is a simple CRUD generator for laravel</h2>

 <p>
-	You can fin more on <a href="https://www.getcraftable.com/">www.getcraftable.com</a>
+	You can find more on <a href="https://www.getcraftable.com/">www.getcraftable.com</a>
 </p>

 <p>